ickas/boxboxbox/README.md

-The complete 2019 F1 Championship [calendar](https://www.formula1.com/en/racing/2019.html).
+The complete 2019 F1 Championship [calendar](https://www.formula1.com/en/racing/2019.html) with subscription options.
+All schedules are displayed in your local time zone.

 ## Installation